 1. Selling investments to cash

 Through the Global Financial Crisis (GFC) and Covid-19 epidemic, many people decided to sell all of their investments within super and close down their super accounts at the worst possible time – after the damage had been done.
 Not only is it a mistake to sell investments after prices have fallen, but I am still gobsmacked that people pull their money out of super.
 You can invest in bank accounts and term deposits within super if you want!
-By pulling it out of super, you are losing all of the tax concessions within super and, if you’re over 65, you’re usually not allowed to get your money back into super.
+By pulling it out of super, you are losing all of the tax concessions within super and sometimes it can be difficult to get money back into super.